Policy & System

 Metrics and Targets

 The goal for reducing CO2 emissions across the product lifecycle includes all of Scopes 1 and 2 (CO2 emissions generated during the production stage and the sales and service stage) and the main components of Scope 3 (CO2 emissions generated during the procurement stage, transportation and distribution stage, and product use stage).
-In the long term, Konica Minolta aims to reduce CO2 emissions by 60% by 2030 and by 80% by 2050, and in the short term, the company aims to cut emissions by 50% by 2019, all compared to fiscal 2005 levels.
+In the long term, Konica Minolta aims to reduce CO2 emissions by 60% by 2030 and by 80% by 2050, and in the short term, the company aims to cut emissions by 53% by 2022, all compared to fiscal 2005 levels.
 Konica Minolta reduced emissions by about 820,000 tons in fiscal 2020, achieving a 60% reduction.

 Konica Minolta’s Climate-Related Risks and Opportunities